Fringe Arts Festival: Winter Whimsy in Asheville

 Founded in Asheville in 2002, the festival has the unique mission of supporting small and emerging local acts.
 In fact, the lion's share of the event schedule features local actors, dancers, writers, directors and artists, but the festival also brings in top traveling acts, many of which originated at other Fringe events around the world.

-Photo courtesy of the Asheville Fringe Arts Festival.
+Top photo courtesy of Asheville Fringe Arts Festival.
+Other photos by Jason Tarr.